d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 Optionally include this flag if you wish to change the displayed output to JSON format.
 Preserving the JSON data structure makes the information easier to read.

-- **--path=PATH**

-Optionally set a starting point for data collection.
-If you do not specify a starting point, the default path will be `/rest/v1`.

-<aside class="notice">The <b>path</b> flag can only be specified at the time of login, so if you are already logged in to the server, the <b>path</b> flag will not change the path.
-If you are entering a command that isn’t the login command, but include your login information, you can still specify the <b>path</b> flag there.</aside>

 - **--logout**

 Optionally include the logout flag to log out of the server after this command is completed.
 You need to be logged in to use this flag.

+#### Login Parameters

+The following parameters can be included to login to a server in the same line as the command is run.

+- **--url=URL**

+If you are not logged in yet, use the provided iLO URL along with the user and password flags to login to the server in the same command.

+- **-u User, --user=USER**

+If you are not logged in yet, use this flag along with the password and URL flags to login to a server in the same command.

+- **-p Password, --password=PASSWORD**

+If you are not logged in yet, use this flag along with the user and URL flags to login.
+Use the provided iLO password corresponding to the username you gave to login.

+- **--https**

+Use the provided CA bundle or SSL certificate with your login to connect securely to the system in remote mode.
+This flag has no effect in local mode.

+- **--includelogs**

+Optionally choose to set the **includelogs** flag.
+Doing so will include logs in the data retrieval process.

+<aside class="notice">Use this option to limit long login times.</aside>

+- **--path=PATH**

+Optionally set a starting point for data collection.
+If you do not specify a starting point, the default path will be` /redfish/v1/`. (see [Path Option](#path-option) for more information).

+<aside class="notice">The <b>path</b> flag can only be specified at the time of login, so if you are already logged into the server, the <b>path</b> flag will not change the path.
+If you are entering a command that isn’t the <b>login</b> command, but includes your login information, you can still specify the path flag there.</aside>

 #### Inputs